BlogCold Emailing11 Best Email Warm-Up Tools to Improve Deliverability in 2026

 • Industry-specific warm-up clustering

-• Smart plan features did not produce noticeably better results than Essential in my testing
+• Smart plan did not produce noticeably better results than Essential in my testing

 • Daily warm-up capacity capped at 40 emails